veloek/DisableTurboBoost.kext/README.md

 # DisableTurboBoost

-A MacOS kernel extension (kext) for disabling CPU turbo boost to keep temperature (and fan noise) down.
+A macOS kernel extension (kext) for disabling CPU turbo boost to keep temperature (and fan noise) down.

 ## Usage